iceland west dynjandi adstk

 West Fjords Holidays

-This is the oldest and wildest region – remote and stunningly beautiful with countless fjords, precipitous mountains, amazing coastal roads and hidden gems.
+This is the oldest and wildest region of Iceland – remote and stunningly beautiful with countless fjords, precipitous mountains, amazing coastal roads and hidden gems.
 Sparsely populated, the region is connected to the rest of Iceland by a mere seven kilometre wide strip of land.
+It feels completely different to the rest of the country and is the perfect place to go if you want to discover somewhere absolutely stunning but completely undisturbed.

 Contact our Iceland experts now